chuongmep/bim42.github.io/_posts/2012-06-04-industry-foundation-classes.md

 `#76= IFCCARTESIANPOINT((9430.2775637732,-100.));`

-I have worked some times in order to understand this language, and if I&#8217;m still not speaking IFC fluently, I was able to improve myself a little.
+I have worked some times in order to understand this language, and if I'm still not speaking IFC fluently, I was able to improve myself a little.
 You will find the result of my work [here](http://www.scribd.com/doc/95909096/Industry-Foundation-Classes).

-There is plenty of IFC&#8217;s approved software, but if everyone is compliant, some are more compliant than other.
+There is plenty of IFC's approved software, but if everyone is compliant, some are more compliant than other.
 For example, Revit was well known for its really poor implementation, but I have heard that Autodesk have made great improvement in the 2013 version, I still have to look at it.

 For my part, the best implementation I have ever be able to test is the plugin for Grasshopper made by Jon Mirtschin called [Geometry Gym](http://geometrygym.blogspot.fr/).
 Fully compatible with the latest version of IFC (IFC2x Edition 4 Release Candidate 2), this plug in transform Rhino in a full scale BIM software.
 This plugin deserve at least a whole article, so I will came back to it.

 The IFC model is still in the development part, and is currently in the process of becoming the official International Standard ISO 16739.

-If it&#8217;s not the leading format in the BIM business, the IFC format is a really interesting attempt to create an open exchange standard, and some software like Solibri Model Checker have understood it well enough to use IFC as the only input models format.
+If it's not the leading format in the BIM business, the IFC format is a really interesting attempt to create an open exchange standard, and some software like Solibri Model Checker have understood it well enough to use IFC as the only input models format.